webkom/drikkeleker/README.md

 ## To run locally:

-Go to backend, greate .env file and include something like this:
+Go to backend, create .env file and include something like this:

 ```
 MONGO_URI=mongodb://127.0.0.1:27017/gameroom